 People have been sniggering at anyone interested in the UFO phenomena for years and I can understand why.
+“What have aliens come to teach us?“, the ask in a cynical tones.
 The subject does indeed attract deluded fantasists, charlatans, and mischievous hoaxers but at its core are the dedicated researchers who have the education, persistence, and skills to carry out invaluable investigation.
 Unlike scientists working for the government, the military, or commercial enterprises they are funded by their own output and occasional private sponsors.

 However, there are also two forms of conditioning which make you roll your eyes and exchange glances when someone shows signs of being interested in the subject, or when you yourself feel yourself drawn to look over the edge of the cliff into the valley below.

 First, the fear of ridicule.
 Why would you want to draw attention to yourself and risk losing credibility and perhaps the respect of your colleagues, friends, and family by entertaining these ideas even for a hypothetical discussion?
 To admit to an interest is taking a risk.
 It could not only have a detrimental effect on how people perceive you socially but in your career as well.
 If you work in a professional capacity or in academic circles you risk losing your credibility and the respect of your peers.

 Second, the fear of opening Pandora’s Box.
 Let’s be honest, it’s a scary thought.
 The very idea that there may be non-human intelligent lifeforms visiting the planet or even travelling between dimensions would have an impact on not only your sense of reality but also all of Earth’s religions and economies and the fabric of what we call society and civilisation.

 For some, the very idea that physical non-human spacecraft exist is just about as far as they can stretch their imagination and credulity.